microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 Learn more about FastAPI on the [official documentation](https://fastapi.tiangolo.com/).

-To try your app on a production website, check out the tutorial [Deploy Python apps to Azure App Service using Docker Containers](https://learn.microsoft.com/azure/developer/python/tutorial-deploy-containers-01).
+To try the app on a production website, check out the tutorial [Deploy Python apps to Azure App Service using Docker Containers](https://learn.microsoft.com/azure/developer/python/tutorial-deploy-containers-01).

 You may also want to review the following articles in the VS Code docs that are relevant to Python: